 I am an Assistant Professor at Michigan State University with a joint appointment in the School of Journalism and the Department of Telecommunications, Information Studies and Media.
-My research focuses on understanding the motivations and incentives of users of social media systems, and looking at how those incentives lead to group-level patterns of behavior.
+My research focuses on understanding how people think about and reason about their use of technology, with particular focuses on information security, crowdsourcing, and online communities.
 I completed my PhD at the School of Information at the University of Michigan working under Jeff MacKie-Mason.

 I am one of the lead PIs in the Behavior, Information, and Technology Lab (BITLab) at MSU.
 Most of my research projects are coordinated through that website.

 For more information about my research publications, see my Google Citations profile.

 I was awarded a Faculty Early CAREER grant from the US National Science Foundation (more info)

 IEEE Security and Privacy magazine published an invited article about my folk models research (more info)